springfall2008/batpred/docs/output-data.md

 ## Basic status

-- predbat.status - Gives the current status & errors and logs any changes that predbat makes to your inverter
+- predbat.status - Gives the current status & errors and logs any changes that Predbat makes to your inverter

 ## Baseline data